 |Hosted By: Universidad Carlos III de Madrid

-Organizers: Gregory S. Crawford, Natalia Fabra, Volker Nocke, Ali Yurukoglu and Andrea Prat
+Organizers: Volker Nocke, Gregory S. Crawford, Natalia Fabra and Ali Yurukoglu

 |Please use Firefox, Chrome, Edge or any other web browser that is not Internet Explorer when applying online.
 Detailed instructions on how to submit a paper can be found at the bottom of this page.